Pontiac, Michigan

 Pontiac (/ˈpɒn(t)iæk/ PON-(t)ee-ak) is a city in and the county seat of Oakland County in the U.S. state of Michigan.
 Located roughly 26 mi northwest of downtown Detroit, Pontiac is part of the Detroit metropolitan area, and is variously described as a satellite city or suburb of Detroit.
 As of the 2020 census, the city had a population of 61,606.

-Founded in 1818, Pontiac was the second European-American organized settlement in Michigan near Detroit, after Dearborn.
+Founded in 1818, Pontiac was the second European-American organized settlement in what is now Metro Detroit, after Dearborn.
 It was named after Obwaandi'eyaag (Pontiac), a war chief of the Odawa, who occupied the area before the European settlers.
-The city was best known for its General Motors automobile manufacturing plants of the 20th century, which were the basis of its economy and contributed to the wealth of the region.
-These included Fisher Body, Pontiac East Assembly (a.k.a.
-Truck & Coach/Bus), which manufactured GMC products, and the Pontiac Motor Division.
-In the city's heyday, it was the site of the primary automobile assembly plant for the production of the famed Pontiac cars, a brand that was named after the city.
-The Pontiac brand itself was discontinued in 2010 by General Motors.
-The City of Pontiac also was home to Oakland Motor Car Company, which was acquired by General Motors in 1909.
+The city was known for its multiple General Motors automobile manufacturing facilities in the 20th century, which were the basis of its economy and contributed to the wealth of the region.
+GM's operations in Pontiac included Fisher Body, Pontiac East Assembly (a.k.a.
+Truck & Coach/Bus), which manufactured GMC products, the Oakland Motor Car Company, and the Pontiac Motor Division, which produced cars under the namesake Pontiac brand.

-In 1975, the city built the Pontiac Silverdome, the stadium that hosted the Detroit Lions of the National Football League from 1975 to 2001, when the team returned to Downtown Detroit at Ford Field.
-Super Bowl XVI was played at the Silverdome in 1982.
-After 2001, the stadium continued to be used for concerts and other events until it was demolished in 2018.
-It is now the site of an Amazon Fulfillment and Distribution facility.
+Pontiac was also home to the Pontiac Silverdome, a stadium which was home to the Detroit Lions of the National Football League from 1975 until 2001.
+The Silverdome hosted Super Bowl XVI in 1982, and was demolished in 2018; an Amazon fulfillment center now stands on its former site.